rOpenGov/ropengov.github.io/_posts/2014-12-30-fmi-stations.md

 }
 {% endhighlight %}

-Using the above created function simplifies querying.
+Using the function above simplifies querying.
 For demonstration, let's get data for the whole year 2012: